Flying Gecko Care Sheet

 Minimum terrarium size for flying geckos

 Housing multiple flying geckos in the same terrarium can be successful if only females are housed together, and only in a group of two or three.
 Housing males together is likely to result in fighting, and males and females together will breed.
+We recommend only attempting this if you are experienced with the species, and you will want to consider a larger enclosure for more than one if so.

 Do flying geckos need UVB?